Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Genesis 1:6,7

 The concept in this account is about separating and distinguishing between what is above and what is below.
 What is earthly and fleshly, and what is heavenly and spiritual.
-This word usage is interesting, in that, in the second of the "Ten Words," God talks about not making carved images to worship that includes things both above and below.
+This word usage is interesting, in that, in the second of the "Ten Words," God talks about not making carved images to worship that include things both above and below.

 You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.